Gabriel4810/Evento_Musica/README.md

  [OK]
 - Criar um proJeto no Github
  [OK]
-- Vincular o prometo do github no Zenhub
+- Vincular o projeto do github no Zenhub
  [OK]
 - Nome do site.
  [  ]